Erik Larson (author): Books

 Larson has written a number of books, mostly historical nonfiction.
 In a 2016 interview with the Knoxville Mercury, Larson stated he does all of his own research, asking, "why should I let anybody else have that fun?"
-He also rejected the idea of trying to imagine or take factual liberties with scenes and conversations from the past, stating that in his work, "anything that appears in quote is something that came from a historical document."
 He included among his literary inspirations David McCullough, Barbara Tuchman, David Halberstam, and Walter Lord.

-Larson's 2006 book Thunderstruck intersperses the story of Hawley Harvey Crippen with that of Guglielmo Marconi and the invention of radio.
+Larson's 2006 book, Thunderstruck, intersperses the story of Hawley Harvey Crippen with that of Guglielmo Marconi and the invention of radio.

+Larson released his first novel in audiobook format only, titled No One Goes Alone, on September 28, 2021.

 Teaching and public speaking

 Larson has taught non-fiction writing at San Francisco State University, the Johns Hopkins Writing Seminars, and the University of Oregon, and he has spoken to audiences across the United States.

 Personal life

 Larson has lived in Philadelphia; Bristol, Pennsylvania; San Francisco; and Baltimore.
-He and his wife have three daughters.
+He and his wife, Dr. Christine Gleason, have three daughters.
 They reside in New York City and maintain a home in Seattle, Washington.